REU Programs for Community College Students

 UC Davis

-“The UC Davis ChemEnergy REU aims to provide diverse undergraduate students with a unique 10-week research experience tackling state-of-the-art research problems in energy, materials, catalysis, and biotechnology.”
+“The UC Davis ChemEnergy REU aims to provide undergraduate students with a unique 10-week research experience tackling state-of-the-art research problems in energy, materials, catalysis, and biotechnology.”

 Levels: Sophomores and Juniors.